 Students are encouraged to work with their advisor, the field placement coordinator or their practicum or internship instructor to assure they are meeting this school counseling requirement.
+It is also important to log these field hours by level in Tevera.

-HUMAN SERVICES PROFESSIONAL MASTER DEGREE PROGRAM
+HUMAN SERVICES PROFESSIONAL MASTER'S DEGREE PROGRAM

-The Human Services Professional Master's (HSPM) degree provides practicing professionals who have previously acquired a Bachelor's degree with a non-counseling Master's degree.
+The Human Services Professional Master's (HSPM) degree provides practicing professionals who have previously acquired a bachelor's degree with a non-counseling master's degree.
 The program emphasizes personal and professional growth and development through a curriculum designed to enhance students' understanding of self and their interactions with others while promoting more effective work in the individual's respective human services field.
 Upon successful completion of the Human Services Professional degree, graduates may apply for admission to one of the counseling degree programs offered by the Winona State University Counselor Education Department.
 The Human Services Professional Master's program is not eligible for CACREP accreditation.
 Human Services Professional Master's students must acquire 34 semester hours of study (see options below).